Methods Other Than Rod & Reel

 Sportfishing trotlines, limblines and jugs must be tagged and/or marked with the owner’s name and address, or TWRA identification number.
 Trotlines attached to the bank must be tagged on the line within five feet of the bank.
 Other trotlines must be tagged within five feet of either end, and floating trotlines must be marked on floats.
 The holder of a sport fishing license may use one or more trotlines not having a combination of more than 100 hooks.
 Limblines (including yo-yos) must be tagged above water level and are allowed only one hook per line.
 Sport anglers are limited to 25 limblines.
 Sport anglers are limited to 50 jugs or blocks and each with only one hook.

-Trotlines, limblines and jugs must be run at least once each day and are prohibited within 1,000 yards below any TVA or Corps of Engineers dam.
+Trotlines, limblines and jugs must be run at least once per 24-hour period and are prohibited within 1,000 yards below any TVA or Corps of Engineers dam.
 Trotlines may not be set within 100 yards of the mouth of any river, creek or slough.
+Trotlines cannot extend more than three-quarters (0.75) the distance across any stream, river, chute, or embayment.

-Holders of annual sport fishing license, Sportsman License, Lifetime Sportsman License, Jr. Fishing license, Lifetime Senior Citizens license or residents 65 and over (prior to March 1, 1991) or under 13 may fish with one slat basket, provided the slat basket is marked with a metal tag, obtainable from the TWRA for an annual fee of $8.00.
+Persons eligible to fish with a slat basket may fish with one slat basket, provided the slat basket is marked with a metal tag, obtainable from the TWRA for an annual fee of $10.00.
 Possession or use of more than one slat basket is prohibited.
 A slat basket is defined as a device used for taking nongame fish and catfish only.
 Slat baskets may have only one outside funnel opening and must be made of wood, plastic or cane slats which are placed lengthwise and so constructed that there must be a minimum of four openings in the catching area, each being at least 1½ inches wide and 6 inches long.
 Fish taken may not be sold.

 The slat basket may not be set within 100 yards of the mouth of any river, creek or slough.
 Slat basket must be checked at least every 72 hours.